 The purpose of the collections at Steppingstone is the preservation and study of the material culture of Harford County’s last rural generation, as well as the exhibition and demonstrated use of the artifacts.
-The museum was established for the education of the younger generation and continues to strive to achieve this goal through a variety of guided tours and craft workshop programs.
+The museum was established for the education of the next generation and continues to strive to achieve this goal through a variety of guided tours and folk arts workshops and programs.

 Steppingstone Museum Association is a registered 501(c)3 private not-for profit organization.
 The museum is not funded or maintained by the State of Maryland.

 We are stewards of the historic Paul property in the Land of Promise within Susquehanna State Park.
 The museum works in partnership with the park to provide educational and interpretive programs and maintain the historic structures and landscape of the Paul property.
 Funding for this non-profit museum comes from special events, programs, memberships, sponsors, private site usage, and grants.